xylztv/frontend/README.md

        |___/                                         |___/
 ```

-Welcome to the repository for Xylz.tv's GitHub Page!
+Welcome to the repository for xylz.tv!

 ## Contact